dkvz/dkvz-blog-2025/README.md

 I use a `dev` branch for this project, main sometimes gets squashed merges from there.

+## Configuration
+I got config items in multiple spaces:
+- `app/app.config.ts` - Holds the API URL, might be the public one or localhost-something.
+- `data/site-info.ts` - Should have all the remaining config items.

 ## Static generation
 Nitro has to be able to crawl every single link, and there shouldn't be any loop.
 Otherwise we have to declare every single route to generate and I'd like to avoid that.